Chief Medical Officer for DHMC

 In addition to his clinical and administrative duties, Dr. Huntington has an avid interest in inter-professional education with a specific focus on quality improvement and patient safety.
 In his D-H career, he has served as Medical Director for the Patient Flow Command Center, the Transfer Center, Medical Specialties and the Intermediate Special Care Unit.
 He also served as the Coordinator of Interprofessional Education at Geisel, and was the Assistant Director of the National Chief Residency in Quality and Patient Safety program for the Veteran’s Health Administration.

-Huntington currently serves on the D-H Board of Trustees and on the D-H Board of Governors, and is a member of the System Capacity Committee, the System Credentialing Committee, and the Access, Capacity, and Transfers (ACT) Committee.
+Huntington currently serves on the D-H Board of Governors and is a member of the System Capacity Committee, the System Credentialing Committee, and the Access, Capacity, and Transfers (ACT) Committee.

 Dr. Huntington has lived in the Upper Valley since 1997 and when not at work, loves hiking, skiing and paddling with his wife and two children.